ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/useful-browser-functions/window-object.html.markdown

 <td width="15">
 </td>
 <td width="759">
   Clears a timer set with setInterval().
-See [setInterval(), setTimeout()](/developers/user-guide/scripting-apis/client-api/useful-browser-functions/setinterval-settimeout-et-al)
+See <a href="/developers/user-guide/scripting-apis/client-api/useful-browser-functions/setinterval-settimeout-et-al">setInterval(), setTimeout()</a>

 </td>
 </tr>